- Must visit

 Discover the best of Fiumicino — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Fiumicino trip today.

-Museum at nearby Ostia Antica with sculptures, inscriptions and finds from the ancient port city, often combined with a visit from Fiumicino.
+Museum inside the Ostia Antica archaeological area with sculptures, inscriptions, and artifacts from the ancient port city linked to nearby Fiumicino.

-Service is often included or not expected.
-Round up or leave EUR 1-2 at cafes; 5-10% for great restaurant service; round up taxi fares.
+Service is often included or minimal.
+Locals may round up or leave EUR 1-2 at cafes, 5-10% for very good restaurant service, and round up taxi fares.

 Official public transport app